CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 ## Undersubscribing nodes

-If application requires more memory per core than there is available with full node (2 GB / core) it is possible to use also a subset of cores within a node.
-Also, if application is memory bound, memory bandwidth and the application performance can be improved by using only a single core per NUMA domain or L3 cache (look [here](../systems-mahti.md) for details
+If an application requires more memory per core than there is available with full node (2 GB / core) it is possible to use also a subset of cores within a node.
+Also, if the application is memory bound, memory bandwidth and the application performance can be improved by using only a single core per NUMA domain or L3 cache (look [here](../systems-mahti.md) for details